Cultural depictions of ravens: Germanic cultures and Viking Age

 To the Germanic peoples, Odin was often associated with ravens.
 Examples include depictions of figures often identified as Odin appear flanked with two birds on a 6th-century bracteate and on a 7th-century helmet plate from Vendel, Sweden.
 In later Norse mythology, Odin is depicted as having two ravens Huginn and Muninn, serving as his eyes and ears – huginn meaning "thought" and muninn meaning "memory".
 Each day the ravens fly out from Hliðskjálf and bring Odin news from Midgard.

 The Old English word for a raven was hræfn; in Old Norse it was hrafn; the word was frequently used in combinations as a kenning for bloodshed and battle.
+"Hrafn" was also used as a given name, or an element of a name like "Hrafnkell".

 The raven was a common device used by the Vikings.
 Ragnar Lothbrok had a raven banner called Reafan, embroidered with the device of a raven.
 It was said that if this banner fluttered, Lothbrok would carry the day, but if it hung lifeless, the battle would be lost.
 King Harald Hardrada also had a raven banner, called Landeythan (land-waster).
 The bird also appears in the folklore of the Isle of Man, a former Viking colony, and it is used as a symbol on their coat of arms.